 1 1/2 cups heavy cream

 4 egg yolks

 I used Defoncé (10mg of THC) + a few ounces of regular dark chocolate

 A note on dosage: I used about 60mg of THC between the oil and the chocolate.
 Yielding about a quart of product, this comes to about 6 "medium" scoops with 10mg of THC each.
 Everyone is different, but this seems to be pretty average in terms of THC potency per serving.

 Here's how you make it:

-Let the batter ripen in the fridge (if you can, leave it for two days).
-Strain the batter and churn in an ice cream maker.
-Mix in the meringue pieces.
+Let the batter ripen in the fridge at least overnight.
+Churn in an ice cream maker and mix in the chocolate.
 Enjoy!